isaacfungg/obsidian/coding/AWS/Complete Study/Need to review.md

 `Concierge Support Team`
 * Answer
 	* Part of AWS Support that provides account and billing guidance, and specialized attention from AWS to Business and Enterprise support plan customers.

+#### Communication and Networking Services
+`Amazon SQS`
+* Answer
+	* A fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
+It provides a reliable, highly scalable, hosted queue for storing messages as they travel between computers.
+`Amazon SES`
+* Answer
+	* A cloud-based email sending service designed to help digital marketers and application developers send marketing, notification, and transactional emails.
+It's a cost-effective, flexible, and scalable way to send emails.
+`AWS Direct Connect`
+* Answer
+	* A cloud service solution that makes it easy to establish a dedicated network connection from your premises to AWS.
+This can reduce network costs, increase bandwidth throughput, and provide a more consistent network experience than internet-based connections.
+`AWS Connect`
+* Answer
+	* A cloud-based contact center service that makes it easy for any business to deliver better customer service at lower cost.
+It's easy to set up, scalable, and flexible, allowing you to create a contact center in minutes and easily manage it.